aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 A: I don't think that anybody needs it unless they have a kidney problem or a digestive problem.
 But if you're going to have it, you know, just to make sure then maybe once a month.
 Four ounces a month, two ounces at a time.

+Q: I put some Gerolsteiner in mine, I couldn't drink it straight.
+Just once a week, okay.

 Q: Yeah, going way back when they were talking about viruses and how viruses are made by the body as solvents to clean up matter...and the CDC talked about